-As a South Carolina brain injury attorney, I’ve seen how difficult the road to recovery from a closed head injury can be.
+As a South Carolina brain injury attorney, I've seen how difficult the road to recovery from a closed head injury can be.
 Aside from the severe and life-threatening effects a TBI can have on your health, it can also put tremendous strain on your finances.
+Whether it be an auto accident, fall, sports-related incident, or some other cause, brain injuries can lead to astronomical expenses.
 The costs often include extended stays in the hospital, surgical procedures, long-term medical care and intensive rehabilitation.

 According to the National Center for Injury Prevention and Control, traumatic brain injuries cost a total of $76.3 billion in 2010.